Scheduled MonumentsEnglandRomano-British settlement and trackway at Ewanrigg

 What is Romano-British settlement and trackway at Ewanrigg?

-Ewanrigg is a Romano-British settlement and trackway located in Cumberland.
+Ewanrigg is a Romano-British settlement and trackway situated in Cumberland in the north-west of England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1013509.

 Who is responsible for protecting Romano-British settlement and trackway at Ewanrigg?